Do I have to schedule an appointment?

 In the first session, we will meet with you to gather personal and family history.
-For all child/teen sessions and family sessions, we initially meet with the parents.
-For young children, we meet with the parents alone for the first session in order to assure that you feel comfortable with me and we can answer all your questions without the child having to be present.
-The following session, we will meet with your child alone for their initial play session.
-From there, we will all work together to formulate a treatment plan and decide on frequency of sessions, individual and/or family sessions, as well as treatment modality.
+For all teen sessions and family sessions, we initially meet with parents and children.
+For young children, we meet with the parents alone for the first session in order to assure that you feel comfortable with us and we can gather relevant family history, as well as answer all your questions without the child having to be present.
+The following session, we will meet with your child alone for their initial counseling or play session.
+From there, we will all work together to formulate a treatment plan and decide on the frequency of sessions, individual and/or family sessions, as well as the treatment modality.

 What if the parents are divorced?

 If you have joint legal custody of the child, we will need written consent from both parents unless the child may be in danger from one of the parents.
 If you have sole legal custody, then we can proceed without consent.
 However, it may be beneficial for the other parent to be involved in treatment in order for the child to progress and heal, as well as both parents to be most helpful to the child.

 All information you share with us, whether in sessions or over the telephone, may become part of your clinical record.
 Communications between client and therapist are confidential.
 Such information will not be released to anyone, including other agencies, without your written consent.
 There are some exceptions to a client’s confidentiality, which are 1) we believe that your life or someone else’s is in danger, 2) we suspect abuse or neglect of a child, elderly or disabled person, 3) we have your signed written consent to release information or 4) we are ordered by a court to disclose information.
 In addition, if you choose to use your health insurance to cover part or all of the cost of treatment, you are consenting for us to reveal: a) the fact that you are a client and b) the primary diagnosis for which you are receiving treatment.